-In 2017, the Johnson County Health Department continued to foster and add new partnerships meeting the grant deliverables set out for the D5 Local Health Departments and the D5 hospitals.
-The Johnson County Long Term Care Facilities Task Force was created to get the Long-Term Care providers into the preparedness arena.
-Again, the hospitals functioning as a coalition, joined the health departments, local EMS agencies and county EMAs to work together as the "big four" unified preparedness force.
+In 2018, the Johnson County Health Department continued to foster their partnerships with other first responders and health care providers meeting the grant deliverables set out for the D5 Local Health Departments.
+The Johnson County Long Term Care Facilities Task Force continued to meet regularly and at the request of the Indiana State Department of Health conducted a POD Game Full Scale Exercise.
+The exercise helped the Long-Term Care Facilities with the set-up and throughput of a Closed POD at their home location.
+Closed PODs will help control the population visiting the Health Department's PODs during the time of a public health emergency.
+Keeping vulnerable populations at their home location will ensure the continuance of their daily routine health care.
+The D5 hospitals, health departments, EMS agencies and county EMAs continued to work together as the HCC promoting the "big four" unified preparedness force.

-The Preparedness Team continued to work with the JC EMS Task Force on issues such as infectious disease response and responder health and safety.
-Grant funds were used in 2016 to purchase trauma triage kits for EMS responders in Johnson County.
+The Preparedness Team worked again with the JC EMS Task Force on issues such as infectious disease response and responder health and safety.
+Grant funds were used in 2016 to purchase trauma triage kits for EMS responders in the county.
 The kits contain special bandages and tourniquets that can be used during disasters and everyday events.
-2017 saw a need to re-stock these kits and plans are underway to find funds for the much-needed materials.
-Per grant requirements the staff along with partner agencies conducted another set of quarterly staff call-down drills which tested multiple forms of communication devices.
-The yearly Point of Dispensing (POD) set-up was expanded into a Strategic National Stockpile (SNS) drop and fullscale throughput that spanned a two-day operational period.
-Skids of medications were delivered in an Indiana Department of Transportation (DOT) dump truck to Franklin Community Middle School so that the staff and volunteers could simulate the receiving and dispensing of medication to the citizens of Johnson County.
-The JCHD Preparedness Division again participated in the D5 Hospitals full scale exercise and the Johnson County LEPC full scale exercise in 2017.
+In 2018 plans and funding were secured to re-stock these kits in 2019.

+Per grant requirements the staff along with our partner agencies conducted another set of quarterly staff call-down drills which tested multiple forms of communication devices.
+The yearly Point of Dispensing (POD) set-up was conducted in May at Edinburgh High School.
+For the first time in Johnson County preparedness history, the set-up was fully staffed thanks to our regular volunteer base and additional volunteers from the JC Long Term Care Facilities Task Force and the JC EMS Task Force.

+The JCHD Preparedness Division again participated in the D5 Hospitals full scale exercise and the Johnson County LEPC full scale exercise in 2018.

 The preparedness department updated documentation in the overall Field Operations Guide (FOG) and each FOG specific to each Point of Dispensing (POD).
 Once again, the yearly FOG workshop allowed for more intensive training of the POD Command Staff which included many new members and position changes at each particular POD location.